bentoml/BentoML/docs/source/deployment/knative.rst

-Monitor the status with kubectl get ksvc command.
+View the status of the deployment with `kubectl get ksvc` command:

 .. code-block:: bash